ietf-rats/draft-voit-rats-attestation-results/draft-voit-rats-attestation-results.md

 | file-system-anomaly | A Verifier has found a passively stored file on an Attester which should not be present | detracting |
 | config-secure | A Verifier has appraised an Attester's configuration, and has found no security issues | affirming |
 | config-insecure | A Verifier has appraised an Attester's configuration, and has found security issues which should be addressed | detracting |
-| runtime-confidential | A Verifier has appraised that an Attester is opaque to the device operator.
+| runtime-confidential | A Verifier has appraised that an Attester's executing functionality opaque to the operating system and any virtual machine manager.
 See O.RUNTIME_CONFIDENTIALITY from {{GP-TEE-PP}} | affirming |
-| isolation | A Verifier has appraised that an Attester has both execution and storage space which is inaccessible from the spaces of any other application or Attester.
+| isolation | A Verifier has appraised that an Attester has both execution and storage space which is inaccessible from any other parallel application running on the Attester's physical device.
 See O.TA_ISOLATION from {{GP-TEE-PP}} | affirming |
 | secure-storage | A Verifier has appraised that an Attester has a Trusted Execution Environment which encrypts persistent storage using keys unavailable outside protected hardware.
 Protections must meet the capabilities of {{OMTP-ATE}} Section 5, but need not be hardware tamper resistant. | affirming |